 This Week in Marblehead History: 1974

-Here's a look at some of the stories that were making headlines on this week in 1974.
+Here's a look back at some stories that were making headlines in Marblehead on this week in 1974.

 Were you a Marblehead resident in 1974?
-Do you recognize any of these names, dates or locations?
+Do you recognize any of these names or events?
 Let us know in the comments section below.